tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 #JQuery and Django {#chapter-jquery}
-JQuery rocks!
  [JQuery](https://jquery.com/) is a library written in JavaScript that lets you access the power of JavaScript without too much pain.
  This is because a few lines of JQuery often encapsulates hundreds of lines of JavaScript.
  Also, JQuery provides a suite of functionality that is mainly focused on manipulating HTML elements.
  In this chapter, we will describe:

 - how to incorporate JQuery within your Django app;
 - explain how to interpret JQuery code; and